 Oldies But Goldies: The Best Countries for Digital Nomads

 Alright – and now on to the roundup: the best places for digital nomads!
+(Based on digital nomad statistics).
 These first few are the old guard (featuring Southeast Asia).
 You might not get points for originality for moving to Bali, but there is only so long you can go down the path less travelled.
 After a while, you just want some goddamn Domino’s!

 Arrive, settling in, and getting to work is easy-peasy.
 And to absolutely nobody’s surprise, there’s one place digital nomad’s flock to like Russian psy-rats to Goa…

-Easily taking pole position on every list of the top 10 digital nomad destinations, it doesn’t get any more iconic than Bali.
+Easily taking pole position on every list of the top 10 digital nomad destinations, it doesn’t get any more iconic than being a digital nomad in Bali.
 Hell, Bali is pretty much synonymous with digital nomadism!
 And for a good reason: it’s almost too damn perfect.

 A tropical island of paradise full of Pinterest-perfect cafés with high-speed WiFI, gorgeous beaches and lush jungles, luxury villas for ridiculously great prices, and a culture that supports self-development spiritually, physically, and professionally.
 There’s no other place like it; travelling to Bali is a dream.

 But the best part of all is the community.
 All roads lead to Bali: every digital nomad and long-term wanderer is destined to arrive here at some point in their lives.
 At any given time Canggu, Uluwatu, and Ubud are bustling with short-term nomads and lifelong expats.
 There are plenty of cool spots to settle down outside of Bali’s most popular areas too!